Md-Tarikul-Islam-Juel/AVR-ADC-master/README.md

       }

 # Limitation:
-     1) This library doesn't support differential channels.
+     1) This library doesn't support differential channels,only single ended Input support.
      2) By default free Running mode on[Special FunctionIO Register – SFIOR ],no other mode suport.